Tbilisi Sioni Cathedral: Architecture

 The Sioni Cathedral is a typical example of medieval Georgian church architecture of an inscribed cross-in-square design with projecting polygonal apses in the east façade.
 Main entrance is in the west side.
 The dome with the tholobate is supported by the altar wall and two freely standing pillars (a more advanced design that appeared after the 11th century).
 Transition from the pillars to the tholobate is via pointed arches.
 In addition, the pillars are connected to the northern and southern walls by helm-shaped arches (probably 16th century).
 The yellow tuff from which the cathedral was built comes from Bolnisi, a town southwest of Tbilisi.
-The facades are simple, with few decorations, although there are bas-relief carvings of a cross and a chained lion on the western side and an angel and saints on the north.
+The façades are simple, with few decorations, although there are bas-relief carvings of a cross and a chained lion on the western side and an angel and saints on the north.
 All sixteen windows have carved ornamental frames.
 Shallow carvings indicate late decoration.

 Bell towers

 North of the cathedral, within the courtyard, is a freestanding three-story bell tower dating from the 1425 reconstruction by King Alexander I. Largely destroyed by the Persian shah Agha Mohammad Khan Qajar in 1795, it was restored to its present condition in 1939.

-Across the street stands another three-story bell tower; one of the earliest example of Russian Neoclassical architecture in the region.
+Across the street stands another three-story bell tower; one of the earliest examples of Russian Neoclassical architecture in the region.
 Complete in 1812, the bell tower was commissioned under Pavel Tsitsianov using money awarded in recognition of his conquest of Ganja for the Russian Empire.

-The murals, painted by G. Gagarin, and iconostasis, also designed by him in 1950s-60s, differed from traditional Georgian tradition.
+The murals, painted by G. Gagarin, and iconostasis, also designed by him in 1850s-60s, differed from traditional Georgian tradition.